ShengzhenFu/go-lambda-apigateway-terraform-localstack/README.md

 # LocalStack Demo

-Simple demo to provision Lambda (Golang) + APIGateway through Terraform and LocalStack
+Simple demo to provision AWS Lambda, APIGateway through Terraform and LocalStack

 ## Why i make this demo
 1st, it's always nice for developers to be able to have a local dev env to test before shipping to the AWS cloud.